Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Reuse

-All of the software we use is planned to be created from ourselves, not being reused from other sources or projects.
-In using Unity, we have access to a lot of game components that we plan to use alongside our Unity Scripts of code.
+No preexisting software, test cases, data formats or other materials will be used in our product, so this section is not applicable.

 # Change Strategy

+A lot of the content in our project is in highly independent minigames.
+This gives our project modularity and makes future changes more natural.
+If we wish to change an individual minigame, then we can make changes within the minigame without considering the rest of our product.
+Otherwise, if we want to make a change to the overall structure of our game, then we can use the modular minigames in any way we want, since they all run independently and make no assumptions about their context.

-As changes are made down the line of development, we plan to make the code in an organized way to make it easy to alter.
+More generally, we plan to write the code in an organized way to make it easy to alter.
 This includes using SOLID coding principles and Clean code practices.
-By organizing our minigames with the use of a minigame interface, if we decide to change a major component down the road, we can alter that interface and week the rest of the code intact.
+We will meet biweekly to discuss future changes and how we can adapt our architecture to meet our project needs.